maSZiej/Medallion-Architecture-OpenSky/README.md

 Raw data are extracted from **[OpenSkyAPI](https://opensky-network.org/data/api)**

-Data is ingested in batch for every 15 minutes.
+Data is ingested in 15-minute intervals using a batch processing approach.

 ## Silver layer:

-In silver layer data are processed for example handling with nulls in icao and callsing columns, get data from unix timestamps, convert columns to valid format and split data into category.
+In the Silver layer, raw data is cleaned and transformed.
+This includes handling null values in the icao24 and callsign columns, converting Unix timestamps into readable datetime values, applying appropriate data types, and categorizing flights based on their vertical rate.

 ## Gold layer:

 Data in gold layer are stored in S3 minio and mirrored to Postgres docker which can be accessed via Pg_Admin.

-The gold layer follows a star schema consisting of a fact table and dimension tables.
+The gold layer follows a star schema consisting of a fact table, dimension table and dwo separate KPI's.

-Data are organized in Star structure with Fact_table, dimensional table and 2 separate kpi.

 Fact table store information about actual flight such as flight_number,velocity,baro_altitude etc ...